Understanding Adenomyosis

 -

-Pregnancy complications (miscarriage) or infertility
+Pregnancy complications (such as miscarriage) or infertility

-Diagnosing Adenomyosis
+Diagnosing adenomyosis

 Whilst it is not uncommon for people to have both Adenomyosis and Endometriosis, it’s important to know they are two different conditions.